jshin313/site/content/posts/college/low-level.md

 0.6 * 2 = 1.2 | 1
 ```

 To convert fraction to decimal, multiply by 2 instead of dividing and the part before the decimal is the binary digit.
 Notice that the `0.6 * 2 = 1.2` repeats.

-So 0.3 to binary is 01001100110011001 and so on, but truncate so 23 bits for the mantissa (24 bits total for the 1. + M)
+So 0.3 to binary is 01001100110011001 and so on, but truncate it so there's 23 bits for the mantissa (24 bits total for the 1. + M)

 Now you have 10000011.0100110011001100